emilyrosenberg/emily-rosenberg/README.md

 [Pencil emoji favicon](https://favicon.io/emoji-favicons/pencil)

 ### Future implementations

+In the future this website can be updated with further qualifications and project links.
+For instance: <br>
-Portfolio gallery <br>
+- Portfolio gallery <br>
-Project links
+- Project links

 ### Technologies used:
 HTML 5 as a structure language <br>